 “The combination of historically low interest rates — $13 trillion of global government debt, over 20% of the total outstanding, yields less than-zero— and historically high levels of technological disruption, has created a stock market with a number of distinct segments that have widely varying valuations.
 Any judgment about the overall level of the stock market misses the nuance of these underlying extremes,” said Lone Pine Capital’s 2019 Q2 investor letter.

 This sounds like the perfect setup for hedge funds to outperform the market on the long side of their portfolio.
-Last quarter we listed hedge funds’ top 30 stock picks for the second quarter of 2019.
+Last quarter we listed hedge funds’ top 30 stock picks for the first quarter of 2019.
 While the S&P 500 ETFs returned around 4.2% and Russell 2000 ETF (IWM) gained only 1.9% during the second quarter, hedge funds’ top 30 stock picks returned 5.5%.
 Interestingly, hedge funds’ top 3 stock picks returned an impressive 12% during the second quarter.

 Insider Monkey’s mission is to identify promising (and also terrible) hedge fund stock pitches and share them with our subscribers.
 Our flagship strategy identifies the best stock picks of the 100 best performing hedge funds.
 This strategy outperformed the S&P 500 Index by 40 percentage points since its inception 5 years ago.
 This means if you had invested $100,000 into our strategy instead of an S&P 500 Index fund, you would have $40,000 more money today.